-Due date: 5:00 p.m.
-December 7 (Fri), 2018
+Due date: 5:00 p.m., December 7 (Mon), 2020

-Place: Manabi Station

-Documents to submit:
+Place: OIC Manabi Station Documents to submit:

-- Research Proposal (Please use the designated form which will be available at manaba+R. NOTE: TOEFL score not necessary for CRPS students.

-- ★ Please select your research theme based on your interest in problems and write your Research Proposal according to the theme. - ★ Please clearly show to which area your research theme belongs among Multi-level Governance Program, Regional Economy and Development Program, and Sustainable Urban Policy Program in the designated space of Research Proposal.
+- (1) Application form, named "Introduction to On-site Research 1 and 2" AY 2021 Application Form for Special Project (inserted in this handbook) - (2) Research Proposal (Please use the designated form in Word format which will be available at manaba+R.) - (3) Other necessary documents required by the project that you are considering to apply for. - Notes: TOEFL score is not necessary to be submitted for CRPS students. - ★ Please select your research theme based on your interest in problems and write your Research Proposal according to the theme. - ★ Please clearly show to which area your research theme belongs among Multi-level Governance Program, Regional Economy and Development Program, and Sustainable Urban Policy Program in the designated space of Research Proposal.
 This would help you clarify your interest in problems.

-Selection
+5. Selection

-Based on the submitted research proposal.
+- Based on the submitted research proposal.

-Special Project Result Announcement
+6. Special Project Result Announcement

-Date: December 19 (Wed), 2018
+Date: December 25 (Fri), 2020